aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

     linkStyle 0,7         stroke:green,color:green;
 ```

-Picture: What tests can access if an application is not designed with testing in mind.
+Figure: What tests can access if an application is not designed with testing in mind.

 In this situation the best you can do is send an HTTP request and check it response.
 Testable software is broken down in smaller accessible pieces, which you can test separately.